Aegis: Tethering a Blockchain with Primary-Chain Stake: Abstract

 \section{Abstract}

-Blockchains implement monetary systems operated by \emph{committees} of \emph{nodes}.
-The robustness of established blockchains presents an opportunity to leverage their infrastructure for creating \emph{expansion chains}.
-Expansion chains can provide additional functionality to the \emph{primary} chain they leverage or implement separate functionalities, while benefiting from the primary chain's security and the stability of its tokens.
-Indeed, tools like Ethereum's EigenLayer enable nodes to stake (deposit collateral) on a primary chain to form a committee responsible for operating an expansion chain.
+Blockchains implement decentralized monetary systems and applications.
+Recent advancements enable what we call \emph{tethering} a blockchain to a \emph{primary} blockchain, securing the tethered chain by nodes that post primary-chain tokens as collateral.
+The collateral ensures nodes behave as intended, until they withdraw it.
+Unlike a \emph{Proof of Stake} blockchain which uses its own token as collateral, using primary-chain tokens shields the tethered chain from the volatility of its own token.

-But here is the rub.
-Classical protocols assume correct, well-behaved nodes stay correct indefinitely.
-Yet in our case, the stake incentivizes correctness---it will be slashed (revoked) if its owner deviates.
-Once a node withdraws its stake, there is no basis to assume its correctness.
+State-of-the-art tethered blockchains either rely on centralization, or make extreme assumptions: that all communication is synchronous, that operators remain correct even post-withdrawal, or that withdrawals can be indefinitely delayed by tethered-chain failures.

-To address the new challenge, we present \emph{Aegis}, an expansion chain based on primary-chain stake, assuming a bounded primary-chain write time.
-Aegis uses references from Aegis blocks to primary blocks to define committees, checkpoints on the primary chain to perpetuate~decisions, and resets on the primary chain to establish a new committee if the previous one becomes~obsolete.
-It ensures safety at all times and rapid progress when latency among Aegis nodes is~low.
+We prove that with partial synchrony, there is no solution to the problem.
+However, under the standard assumptions that communication with the primary chain is synchronous and communication among the tethered chain nodes is partially synchronous, there is a solution.
+We present a tethered-chain protocol called \emph{Aegis}.
+Aegis uses references from its blocks to primary blocks to define committees, checkpoints on the primary chain to perpetuate decisions, and resets to establish new committees when previous ones become obsolete.
+It ensures safety at all times and rapid progress when latency among Aegis nodes is low.